 Ms. Kynsie Benefield

-Allied Health Programs Facilitator
+Health Sciences Programs Facilitator

-Business, Information Technology and Public Service Programs Facilitator
+Business and Public Service Programs Facilitator

 Facilitators are available on the Bryan campus to assist students with academic, personal, educational funding, and career decision-making concerns.
 The facilitators also follow up with students who withdraw from coursework and/or who are on academic probation.
 The information collected is used to develop new programs that provide students with the information they need to be successful.
 Visits are made each semester to Applied Sciences classes to inform students of the services available to them through various on-campus programs.
 Students can drop in to speak with the facilitator or they can make an appointment.